TOUR DE FRANCE 2014

 This stage celebrates the 40th anniversary of the victory of Raymond Poulidor at Pla d'Adet and of the French TV commentator Daniel Mangeas who first commentated in 1974 at Pla d'Adet.

-After breakfast we leave Lourdes and travel to the town of Saint Lary Soulon, at the base of the climb to Pla d'Adet where thos with bikes will have the opportunity to ride the final two climbs of the day, Col du Val Louron-Azet and Pla d'Adet or just Pla d'Adet on its own.
+After breakfast we leave Lourdes and travel to the town of Saint Lary Soulon, at the base of the climb to Pla d'Adet where those with bikes will have the opportunity to ride the final two climbs of the day, Col du Val Louron-Azet and Pla d'Adet or just Pla d'Adet on its own.
 The stronger and more adventurous among you can ride from the hotel in Lourdes to Pla d'Adet via the Col d'Aspin (80km) and return to Lourdes on the coach after the stage finish.

 Non-riders will be taken to St Lary Soulon base of the climb to Pla d'Adet from where you can visit this charming Pyrenean town in the morning and then watch the stage in the afternoon.
-Alternatively we will propose some excursions at a supplement as well.
-Please see below for more information.

 Thursday 24th July: